KevinConti/blog/content/on-realism/index.md

 published: true
 ---

 ## Pessimism and Optimism:

 _The two real mindsets_

 ---

-I've recently developed a new mentality regarding realism.
-I don't think it exists.
-Let me explain why:
+I've recently developed a new mentality regarding realism: I don't think it exists.
+Here's why.

 ![](image.png) [source](https://www.google.com/url?sa=i&source=images&cd=&ved=2ahUKEwjfrOvPvN3iAhUB7awKHWiWAeEQjxx6BAgBEAI&url=https%3A%2F%2Fwww.adgebra.in%2Fdigital-marketing%2Fsecret-ingredient-for-digital-marketing-strategy-realism-or-optimism%2F&psig=AOvVaw0CQZxLPiXyH6HVeUis7G-s&ust=1560206500474242)

 ## What does it mean to be a realist?

 If I ask Google what a realist is, I get the following answer:

 > Realist: a person who accepts a situation as it is and is prepared to deal with it accordingly.

-Well, that's all well and good, but there's a hidden presumption.
+That's all well and good, but there's a hidden presumption.
 How can you know what a situation **'truly is'**?

 Let's think about this.
 There are two types of reality: subjective and objective.
-Objective reality is the facts of the matter.
+Objective reality is the facts of the matter, an undeniable statement of the truth, a universally agreed-upon facet of life.

 _"After my foot touched the root of the tree, my body began to fall at a speed of 0.4 m/s"._

-In contrast, subjective reality is lens in which we interpret objective reality.
+In contrast, subjective reality is the lens through which we are able to interpret that objective reality.

 _"I tripped and fell because I'm such a clutz."_

 ![](objective-vs-subjective.jpg)
 [source](https://www.yesvedanta.com/wp-content/uploads/2018/10/objective-subjective-isvara-jiva-srsti.jpg)

-So when we say that a realist is someone who "accepts a situation as it is", what we really mean is that they are looking past the subjective reality into the objective reality.
+So what we really mean by a _"realist"_ is someone who looks past the subjective reality of life, peircing the facade that blinds the rest of us, and stares unblinkingly into the objective reality of life.

+But there's a problem.

-**But here's the problem: objective reality is useless.**
+**Objective reality is useless.**

 ---

 ## PTSD vs PTG

-Consider post-traumatic stress disorder, or PTSD.
-Most people are familiar with the idea that when something really shitty happens to you, you're likely to be psychologically damaged from it.
+Consider Post-Traumatic Stress Disorder (PTSD).
+After something traumatizing occurs, you may find yourself losing interest in hobbies, having trouble sleeping, being gripped by paralyzing anxiety, and struggling to keep the pieces of your life together.
+PTSD is a horrible disorder and, undebateably a direct result of life's worst experiences.

 And while that is sometimes true, it isn't always the case.

-Sometimes, when people go through something traumatic, they come out stronger on the other side.
+Sometimes when people go through something traumatic, they come out stronger on the other side.
 [Post-traumatic growth is the flipside of PTSD](https://www.apa.org/monitor/2016/11/growth-trauma).
-And, since the creation of the theory in the mid-90's, it has become fully accepted by the scientific community (the link above, for example, is from the American Psychological Association).
+And since the creation of the theory in the mid-90's, it has become fully accepted by the scientific community (the link above is from the American Psychological Association).

-So two different people experience the same horrible event, but one suffers because of it and one grows from it.
+How can two different people experience the same horrible event but one suffers because of it and one grows from it?

-If this is possible, how can we say that the realist is "a person who accepts a situation as it is"?
+And, if this is possible, how can we say that the realist is _"a person who accepts a situation as [the reality] is"_?
+Objective reality didn't matter in the slightest!

-Objective reality didn't matter in the slightest, what did matter was the **subjective** perspective each individual took.
+What did matter was the **subjective** perspective each individual took.

 ---

 ## The Harm of 'Realism'

-I've been trying to convince you that "subjective reality" is the only userful reality to discuss, and I hope you've been able to stay with me so far.
+I've been trying to convince you that "subjective reality" is the only useful reality to discuss, and I hope you've been able to stay with me so far.
 You and I have to agree on that before we can move forward.

-So, if we're in agreement, then you believe like I do that we live in a subjective world.
-We can create meaning from things, and we can choose between multiple different ways of looking at any event.
-From that choice, we have a lot of power to control our happiness.
+If we're in agreement, then you believe you live in a subjective world, one which enables you to choose between multiple perceptions of an event.
+This allows you to create personal meaning by modifying your subjective reality to fit into the narrative that most empowers you.

-So what does realism look like in a subjective world?
+If that's all true, then what does realism look like in a subjective world?
 It turns out, realism isn't realism at all.
 It's just pessimism in disguise.
 Here's why:

 ![](depressed-realism.jpg)[source](https://www.affinitysm.com/wp-content/uploads/2011/07/depresion_4-1.jpg)